Winchester: Post-Roman

-Kingdom of Wessex
+Anglo-Saxon

 The city became known as Wintanceaster ("Fort Venta") in Old English.
 In 648, King Cenwalh of Wessex erected the Church of St Peter and St Paul, later known as the Old Minster.
-This became a cathedral in the 660s when the West Saxon bishop's see was transferred from Dorchester-on-Thames.
+This became a cathedral in the 660s when the West Saxon bishop's see was transferred from Dorchester on Thames.
 The present form of the city dates from reconstruction in the late 9th century, when King Alfred the Great obliterated the Roman street plan in favour of a new grid in order to provide better defence against the Vikings.
 The city's first mint appears to date from this period.

 In the early 10th century there were two new ecclesiastical establishments: the convent of Nunnaminster, founded by Alfred's widow Ealhswith, and the New Minster.
 Bishop Æthelwold of Winchester was a leading figure in the monastic reform movement of the later 10th century.
 He expelled the secular canons of both minsters and replaced them with monks.
 He created the drainage system, the "Lockburn", which served as the town drain until 1875, and still survives.
 Also in the late 10th century, the Old Minster was enlarged as a centre of the cult of the 9th century Bishop of Winchester, Saint Swithun.
 The three minsters were the home of what architectural historian John Crook describes as "the supreme artistic achievements" of the Winchester School.

 The consensus among historians of Anglo-Saxon England is that the court was mobile in this period and there was no fixed capital.
 Martin Biddle has suggested that Winchester was a centre for royal administration in the 7th and 8th centuries, but this is questioned by Barbara Yorke, who sees it as significant that the shire was named after Hamtun, the forerunner of Southampton.
 However, Winchester is described by the historian Catherine Cubitt as "the premier city of the West Saxon kingdom" and Janet Nelson describes London and Winchester as Alfred the Great's "proto-capitals".

+High and later Middle Ages

 There was a fire in the city in 1141 during the Rout of Winchester.
 In the 14th century, William of Wykeham played a role in the city's restoration.
-As Bishop of Winchester he was responsible for much of the current structure of the cathedral, and he founded the still extant public school Winchester College.
+As Bishop of Winchester he was responsible for much of the current structure of the cathedral, and he founded the extant public school Winchester College.
 During the Middle Ages, the city was an important centre of the wool trade, before going into a slow decline.
 The curfew bell in the bell tower (near the clock in the picture), still sounds at 8:00 pm each evening.